Erak93/Game-project/README.md

 ### Elves
-Elves are well versed in magic but they have low defense Event bonus: + attack
+Elves are well versed in magic but they have low defense Event bonus: + attack thanks to ability

 ### Dwarf
 Dwarves are sturdy.
-Very good defense but low attack Event bonus: + money
+Very good defense but low attack Event bonus: + money thanks to ability "Hard bargain"